sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/http-service.rst

     This configuration option can be used to make a set of files available over HTTP/HTTPS without requiring an username or password.

-    The files for this account will be available under the `/public/` URL.
+    The files for this account will be available under the `/public/` URL or another suffix of your choosing, as configured for `public_name`.

     Leave it empty to not allow public access.
     Trying to access the '/public/' URL will result in